fhardm/igm/igm/modules/process/debris_cover/debris_cover.md

 ||`--part_tracking_method`|`'3d'`|Method for tracking particles (simple or 3d)|
 ||`--part_remove_immobile_particles`|`False`|Option to remove immobile off-glacier particles|
 ||`--smb_oestrem_D0`|`0.065`|Characteristic debris thickness (m) in Oestrem curve calculation|

+Code written by F. Hardmeier.
+Partially adapted from the particles module, which was originally written by G. Jouvet, improved and tested by C.-M. Stucki.